potable-anarchy/support.gap-tap.com/index.md

 1. **Prepare**
 - Remove debris from the gap with a vacuum, toothpick, or other tool.
 - Clean the panel with a microfiber cloth and let it dry.
+- If you're working with a **grooved or textured floor**, use the included silicone pad to enhance the seal.
+- For **matte or porous grooved floors**, apply a thin layer of petroleum jelly or silicone grease around the edge of the suction cup to create a stronger seal.

 2. **Position**
 - Place the suction cup on the floor panel closest to the wall, in-line with the gap.